Shree3612/Concepts/LifeSkills/Learning_Process.md

 **According to the video, what are the steps to take when approaching a new topic?**
 - Step 1: Deconstruct the skill – Break the topic into smaller chunks and focus on the most useful part first.
 - Step 2: Learn enough to self-correct – Learn just enough to start practicing and correcting yourself along the way.
-- Step 3: Remove the barriers – Cut off distractions (TV, phone, etc.) so you can focus.
+- Step 3: Remove the barriers – Cut off distractions like TV,phone,etc, so you can focus.
 - Step 4: Practice – Put in at least 20 hours of real practice to get comfortable.

 ## Question 5